Human genetic resistance to malaria: Development of genetic resistance to malaria

 Malaria has placed the strongest known selective pressure on the human genome since the origin of agriculture within the past 10,000 years.
 Plasmodium falciparum was probably not able to gain a foothold among African populations until larger sedentary communities emerged in association with the evolution of domestic agriculture in Africa (the agricultural revolution).
 Several inherited variants in red blood cells have become common in parts of the world where malaria is frequent as a result of selection exerted by this parasite.
 This selection was historically important as the first documented example of disease as an agent of natural selection in humans.
 It was also the first example of genetically controlled innate immunity that operates early in the course of infections, preceding adaptive immunity which exerts effects after several days.
 In malaria, as in other diseases, innate immunity leads into, and stimulates, adaptive immunity.

 Mutations may have detrimental as well as beneficial effects, and any single mutation may have both.
 Infectiousness of malaria depends on specific proteins present in the cell walls and elsewhere in red blood cells.
 Protective mutations alter these proteins in ways that make them inaccessible to malaria organisms.
 However, these changes also alter the functioning and form of red blood cells that may have visible effects, either overtly, or by microscopic examination of red blood cells.
 These changes may impair the function of red blood cells in various ways that have a detrimental effect on the health or longevity of the individual.
 However, if the net effect of protection against malaria outweighs the other detrimental effects, the protective mutation will tend to be retained and propagated from generation to generation.

 These alterations which protect against malarial infections but impair red blood cells are generally considered blood disorders since they tend to have overt and detrimental effects.
 Their protective function has only in recent times, been discovered and acknowledged.
-Some of these disorders are known by fanciful and cryptic names like sickle-cell anemia, thalassaemia, glucose-6-phosphate dehydrogenase deficiency, ovalocytosis, elliptocytosis and loss of the Gerbich antigen and the Duffy antigen.
+Some of these blood disorders are sickle-cell anemia, thalassaemia, glucose-6-phosphate dehydrogenase deficiency, ovalocytosis, elliptocytosis and loss of the Gerbich antigen and the Duffy antigen.
 These names refer to various proteins, enzymes, and the shape or function of red blood cells.